 MPA’s Policy forms part of the Association’s Cycle Safe campaign and Strategy which was launched in June 2011 to prevent collisions between cyclists and lorries.
 The MPA policy has three key elements:

 1. All industry drivers must receive vulnerable road user training.
-The industry training body has developed a specific course which will be CPC approved and available shortly.
+The industry training body has developed a specific course which has been CPC approved by JAUPT and is now available.
+It provides 7 hours CPC.

 2. New industry LGVs must be fitted with additional safety equipment including blind spot elimination devices and mirrors, side under-run guards, audible left turn warnings for cyclists and pedestrians, and rear warning signs.